mfs409/jetlag/src/overview/next_steps.md

 also change the key behavior (for example, by increasing or decreasing the velocity).
 At some point, you might also want to set `hitBoxes` to `false`, to see how everything's appearance changes, and becomes much cleaner!

+Before you move on to the next chapter, you should reset your `game.ts` file.
+You can get the original copy [here](game.ts).